barc/backbone.giraffe/src/docs/templateStrategies.md

 :::BEGIN Example
 ## Underscore Template

-This is the simplest and works well with CoffeeScript's multi-line strings.
+This is the simplest strategy and works well with CoffeeScript's multi-line strings.

 ```js